 Micah T. Smith

-Over the years, Micah has played many roles as an operating executive, consultant, and entrepreneur to Roland Equity Partners.
-His experience as an operator spans international geographies and organizations ranging from billion-dollar corporations to boot-strapped start-ups.
-Before founding Roland Equity, Smith has spent several years as an Executive Vice President for Sansegal China – a medium-size multi-national manufacturing organization based in Southern China.
-He was responsible for China office operations, customer acquisition and retention, and new product development.
+Over the years, Micah has filled many roles as an Entrepreneur, Operating Executive, and Consultant.
+His experience as an Operator spans international geographies and organizations ranging from billion-dollar corporations to boot-strapped start-ups.
+Before founding Roland Equity, Micah spent several years as an Executive Vice President for Sansegal China – a medium-size multi-national consulting organization based in Southern China.
+He was responsible for China office operations, customer acquisition and retention, and new engagements.

-He also held the position of a consultant and senior buyer for billion-dollar corporations such as Intel and Polaroid.
-As a senior buyer, Micah was responsible for negotiating contracts with Tier-1 consumer electronics suppliers for a total annual spend of over $100 million.
+He also held the position of a Senior Buyer and Consultant for billion-dollar corporations such as Polaroid and Intel Corporation, respectively.
+As a Senior Buyer, Micah was responsible for negotiating contracts with Tier-1 consumer electronics suppliers for a total annual spend of over $100 million.

-Micah is married and blessed with four children and resides in St. Petersburg, Florida.
+Micah is married with four wonderful children and resides in the Tampa Florida area.
 He speaks three languages and holds an MBA from the University of Michigan, Ross School of Business.
-He also has a B.S. in International Business from Brigham Young University in Hawaii.
-He graduated Magna Cum Laude and received an award from the International Chinese Studies Fellowship.

 These investors brings in financial advantage and expertise for Roland Equity Partners.

 Peterson Partners (http://www.petersonpartners.com), based in Salt Lake City, Utah, is one of the Intermountain West’s most successful private equity firms, specializing in small to mid-sized companies.
 Peterson Partners has a track record of successful investments including JetBlue, Vivint, Energy Solutions, 3form, Access CIG, and Diamond Rental.
 Founded in 1995, Peterson Partners has managed over $500 million in committed capital through eight funds.